ejamesc/elijames.org/about.markdown

 #About Me
 <img src="http://farm4.staticflickr.com/3162/3098073926_5e963bd790_z.jpg" width="640" height="427" alt="I Miss Judo">

 I'm a writer, programmer, and occasional designer.
-I've done a few of things I'm happy about.
+I've done a few things I'm happy about.

 I started [Novelr](http://www.novelr.com) in 2006, a blog on digital publishing.
 In its 6 year run, Novelr has been quoted by Business Insider, The Guardian, Daring Fireball and TechMeme.